fbpx

 Why Use Lumen?

-From an evolutionary perspective, humans did not use primarily carbs for fuel, as most of us do today.
-The human body is meant to be metabolically flexible enough to switch back and forth between using carbs and fat for fuel, depending on the types of food that are available at a given time.
+From an evolutionary perspective, the human body is meant to be metabolically flexible enough to switch back and forth between using carbs and fat for fuel, depending on the types of food that are available at any given time.

-That’s exactly where Lumen says it can help.
-It gives you real-time information about how your metabolism is doing, and guides you towards better dietary habits that enable your body to also leverage fat for energy.
+That’s exactly where Lumen can help.
+It gives you real-time information about your metabolism and guides you towards better dietary habits that enable your body to leverage fat for energy (instead of relying solely on carbs).

-Additionally, the newly-introduced Lumen food log helps you understand precisely what impact the food you eat has on your metabolism.
+Additionally, the Lumen food log (which I discuss later in this article) helps you understand precisely what impact the food you eat has on your metabolism.

-The idea behind Lumen isn’t new: it leverages breath analyzers that measure what’s known in clinical terms as respiratory exchange ratio.
+The idea behind Lumen isn’t new.
+The device leverages breath analyzers that measure what’s known in clinical terms as respiratory exchange ratio.

 Also known as RER, respiratory exchange ratio is a term that describes the ratio between the amount of oxygen (O2) you inhale and the amount of carbon dioxide (CO2) you exhale.

-So in a nutshell, a metabolic breath analyzer can detect the amount of CO2 in your breath and tell you whether you’re burning carbs or fat for fuel.
+Metabolic breath analyzers detect the amount of CO2 in your breath and tell you whether you’re burning carbs or fat for fuel.

 My wife Kathy performing an RER analysis